Christopher Walken: 1990s

+Walken's next major film role was opposite Dennis Hopper in True Romance, scripted by Quentin Tarantino.
+Walken later had a supporting role in Tarantino's Pulp Fiction as a Vietnam veteran named Captain Koons.

 Later in 1994, Walken starred in A Business Affair, a rare leading role for him in a romantic comedy.
 Walken manages to once again feature his trademark dancing scene as he performs the tango.
 In 1995, he appeared in Things to Do in Denver When You're Dead, Wild Side, The Prophecy and the modern vampire flick The Addiction, which was his second collaboration with director Abel Ferrara and writer Nicholas St. John.
-He also appeared in Nick of Time, which also stars Johnny Depp, and an art house film by David Salle titled Search and Destroy.
-In 1995, Walken acted in "Him," the first play written by Walken, and about his idol Elvis in the afterlife, featured in the New York Shakespeare Festival.
+He also appeared in Nick of Time, which starred Johnny Depp, and an arthouse film by David Salle titled Search and Destroy.
+Also in 1995, Walken acted in Him, the first play written by Walken, and about his idol Elvis in the afterlife, featured in the New York Shakespeare Festival.
 The New York Times gave a somewhat positive review of his "most cheering and refreshingly absurd invention" of retelling Elvis' death as a disappearing act that enabled Elvis to flee to Morocco for a sex change to become "her" in a "woozily conceived, fantastical new play...in the sharpness and wit of writing and in the performances by Mr. Walken and Mr. Heyman."
+Walken made an appearance in the music video for Skid Row's "Breakin' Down".

 In the 1996 film Last Man Standing, Walken plays a sadistic gangster named Hickey.
 That year, he played a prominent role in the video game Ripper, portraying Detective Vince Magnotta.
-Ripper made extensive use of real-time recorded scenes and a wide cast of celebrities in an interactive movie.
+Ripper made extensive use of real-time recorded scenes and a wide cast of celebrities in an interactive film.
 In 1996 Walken also appeared in the Italian film Celluloide as US Officer Rod Geiger and played the role of Ray in the Abel Ferrara crime-drama film The Funeral.
 In 1997, Walken starred in the comedy films Touch and Excess Baggage and had a minor role in the film Mouse Hunt.
 He also appeared in the drama/thriller film Suicide Kings, which was also filled with suspense and humor.

 In 1998, Walken played an influential gay New York theater critic in John Turturro's film Illuminata.
-The same year he voiced Colonel/General Cutter in the computer-animated film Antz.
+The same year he voiced Colonel/General Cutter in the animated film Antz.

-In 1999, he played James Houston in Vendetta, an HBO original movie based on the March 14, 1891 New Orleans lynchings.
+In 1999, he played James Houston in Vendetta, an HBO original film based on the March 14, 1891 New Orleans lynchings.
 In the same year, Walken appeared in the romantic comedy Blast from the Past portraying Calvin Webber, a brilliant but eccentric Caltech nuclear physicist whose fears of a nuclear war lead him to build an enormous fallout shelter beneath his suburban home.
 The same year, he appeared as the Headless Horseman in Tim Burton's Sleepy Hollow, starring Johnny Depp and Christina Ricci.
 He also appeared in Kiss Toledo Goodbye with Michael Rapaport and Nancy Allen.

-Walken also starred in two music videos in the 1990s.
-His first video role was as the Angel of Death in Madonna's 1993 "Bad Girl".
-The second appearance was in Skid Row's "Breakin' Down" video.